daggerok/mapr/README.md

     SEVERE: PriviledgedActionException as:$user cause:java.io.IOException:
     Failed to set permissions of path: \tmp\hadoop-$user\mapred\staging\$user$someNumbers\.staging to 0700

-*solution*: run this command on unix :) use mapr sandbox
+*solution*: run this command on unix :) for example, use mapr sandbox

 **note3**: to build faster **use gradle as daemon**: